bernotieno/groupie-tracker/README.md

-# Groupie Tracker Search Bar
+# Groupie Tracker Visualization

-Groupie Tracker Search Bar is a web application that provides information about various music artists, including their locations, concert dates, and other related details.
-The application fetches data from a public API and presents it in a user-friendly interface, featuring a search bar that allows users to easily find specific artists by name or filter results based on location or concert dates.
+Groupie Tracker Visualization is a web application that provides visual insights into various music artists, including their locations, concert dates, and relations.
+The app fetches data from a public API and presents it through interactive visualizations, offering users an intuitive and engaging experience.

 ## Table of Contents